ethanmmhaugen/Weather-Conditions-Classification/README.md

 # Weather-Conditions-Classification
 ### Overview
 Performed PCA and Randomized PCA and trained a CNN to achieve 85% accuracy in identifying different types of weather, a huge improvement over K-nearest neighbors classification which only achieved 63% accuracy.
+We then decided to take it a step further and do transfer learning starting with a pre-trained Resnet model and fine-tuning it to our data.
+This strategy yielded a 97.33% accuracy score.
+Find full implementation in main.ipynb and more information about Resnet here: https://www.run.ai/guides/deep-learning-for-computer-vision/pytorch-resnet#What-are-the-Options